chiggs01/GettingCleaningData/README.md

 instructions for loading file, Required libraries, Data in directories

 ##How the script works
+The basic steps within the script are as follows:
+1 Merge files from the training and test files to create a unified dataset (*myData*), subject index (*mySubjects*) and activity index (*myActivities*).
+2 Determine which columns are required (myColumns) and remove all others from the dataset.
+3 Bind the subject and activity indicies to the dataset and add descriptive labels to each column.
+4 Aggregate the data to determine the average of each variable grouped by activity and subject.
+5 Tag measurement names as either mean or standard deviation 6 Gather all the measurement variables into a single column to create a tidy data set (*myTidyData*) using the long format.
+7 Separate the measurements from the mean/standard deviation tags and use this to spread the readings into columns for Mean and Standard_Deviation.
+8 Write the tidy dataset to a separate file(*TidySmartphoneData.txt*)

 ##References:
 * Anguita,D., Ghio,A., Oneto,L., Parra,X. and Reyes-Ortiz,J.L.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.